wp-plugins/watu/readme.txt

 == Changelog ==

+= Changes in 2.5.1 =
+- Option to reoder the questions.
+Of course this takes effect only when you have not chosen "Randomize questions" in the quiz settings.

 = Changes in 2.5 =
 - Added optional answer explanation / feedback that can be shown along with the correct answers on the quiz
 - Added filter / search on the "view results" page